The Cleveland Circle Chipotle Mexican Grill in Brighton, Massachusetts, is a popular late-night spot for Boston College students.

 While the outbreak is considered over, the company continues to deal with the fallout.

-In the aftermath of dozens of locations being closed, cleaned, and reopened, Chipotle is under criminal investigation by the U.S. Attorney’s Office for the Central District of California and the U.S. Food and Drug Administration’s Office of Criminal Investigations following the norovirus outbreak in Simi Valley, California.
+In the aftermath of dozens of locations being closed, cleaned, and reopened, Chipotle is under criminal investigation by the U.S. Attorney’s Office for the Central District of California and the

 The criminal case stems from how the company handled its food, which spurred debate about the safety of Chipotle’s ingredients sourced from smaller local farms.
 Because of the outbreaks, Chipotle announced new safety measures to be included in their supply chain, including safety testing, food handling, and contaminant screening.

 Chipotle founder and co-CEO Steve Ells has been accused of allowing the chain to grow too quickly for food safety measures to keep up.
 Ells has defended Chipotle’s mission to use local and sustainable ingredients when possible.

 “I don’t think so.
 If you look at the quality of our ingredients over time, we’ve made great strides in sourcing better quality foods: meats without antibiotics or growth hormones, more organics, more local, and sustainably raised foods,” he told Today’s Matt Lauer last month.
 “This was a very unfortunate incident and I’m truly sorry this happened, but the procedures that were put in place today are so above industry norms that we are going to be the safest place to eat.”

 Chipotle’s stocks dropped by 40 percent over the last three months of 2015.
 The company’s investors filed a lawsuit accusing company leaders of failing to implement sufficient safety measures, causing huge shareholder losses.

 Points of possible contamination in the food chain start at the farm and continue to food handling at the restaurant.